 Participating Sites: TAMU, CUNY (experimental); UC Merced, UPenn (computational)

-To foster our understanding of how the precise application of mechanical force influences reactions, in this project students will investigate reactions on 2D nanomaterials, such as graphene, where detailed knowledge of the positions of the atoms, coupled with applying forces with techniques such as atomic force microscopy, allow us to study how applied forces influence radial and pericyclic additions on surfaces.
+To foster our understanding of how the precise application of mechanical force influences reactions, in this theme, students will investigate reactions on 2D nanomaterials, such as graphene and transition metal dichalcogenides, and explore force-inducted transitions in novel layered materials like indium bismuth (InBi), and layered lanthanides, such as neodymium iodine (NdOI).
+Detailed knowledge of the positions of the atoms, coupled with applying forces with techniques such as atomic force microscopy, allow us to study how applied forces influence, for example, radial and pericyclic additions on surfaces, or bond breaking and reforming on surfaces and between layers of 2D materials.
 Combined with density functional theory (DFT) and molecular dynamics (MD) simulations, a holistic picture of how force drives reactions on 2D interfaces is revealed, allowing students to gain experience in both experimental and theoretical aspects of mechanochemistry.

 Participating Sites: CUNY, TAMU, UPenn (experimental); CUNY (computational)